Sloppy Blue Jays beaten up by surging Orioles 7-3 | Globalnews.ca

 UP NEXT

-Blue Jays’ ace Alek Manoah (12-5) will face righty Dean Kremer (4-4) in the second game of the three-game series against Baltimore on Tuesday.
+Blue Jays ace Alek Manoah (12-5) will face righty Dean Kremer (4-4) in the second game of the three-game tilt against Baltimore on Tuesday.
 Manoah is 1-0 in two starts with a no-decision against the Orioles in 2022, and 2-0 in five career starts.

 This report by The Canadian Press was first published Aug.
 15, 2022.